baoduy/hbd.astro-paper/src/content/blog/az-06-pulumi-private-aks-cloudpc-hub.md

 ## Developing the CloudPC Stack

-Our goal is to create a private VNet for CloudPC and Azure DevOps agents using Pulumi to provision necessary Azure resources.
+Our goal is to create a private VNet for CloudPC and Azure DevOps agents using Pulumi to provision the necessary Azure resources.

 1. **Firewall Policy**: To enforce security policies for CouldPC and DevOps agent egress traffic.
 2. **VNet and Peering**: The main network that will house subnets for CloudPC and the Azure DevOps agent.
 3. **Disk encryption set**: The disk encryption component for Virtual Machine.
 4. **AzureDevOps configuration**: The PAT generation and preparation to develop DevOps agent VM.
-5. **Deploy a private DevOps agent**: Setup a Linux VM and Install `TeamServicesAgentLinux` extension using the parameters We have prepared above.
+5. **Deploy a private DevOps agent**: Set up a Linux VM and Install `TeamServicesAgentLinux` extension using the parameters We have prepared above.

 <details><summary><em>View code:</em></summary>